This post on avoiding blogger burnout was written by Steve Roy of Ending The Grind.

 Since all of these things are very important and also very time consuming, where are we supposed to find the time to do them all?
 If you’re like me and have a full-time job, you know that trying to write good articles, network on Twitter and Facebook, promote your brand, and build a list, are all major time suckers.

-Well, if you’re anything like me and want to get out of your day job as fast as humanly possible, that means forgoing those late nights out with friends, watching mindless tv shows, or playing video games.
+Well, if you’re anything like me and want to get out of your day job as fast as humanly possible, that means forgoing those late nights out with friends, watching mindless tv shows, or playing video games (learn about roulette strategies).
 If we are ever going to be successful in the realm of blogging, then our time needs to be spent building our business.

 We simply cannot waste any time not working on building our sites and our dreams.